Sathamanam Bhavati: Critical response

-Upon release, the film received positive reviews from critics.
+Upon release, the film received critical acclaim from critics.
 Various critics praised Vegesna's screenplay.
-Srividya Palaparthi of The Times of India gave the film three stars out of five and commented, "Shatamanam Bhavathi doesn’t offer much as a film.
-However, this is the holiday season, and if you wanted watch a laid-back low-risk film with your family, there couldn’t be a better choice." and also praised cinematography done by Sameer Reddy.
+Srividya Palaparthi of The Times of India gave the film three stars out of five and commented, "Sathamanam Bhavathi doesn't offer much as a film.
+However, this is the holiday season, and if you wanted watch a laid-back low-risk film with your family, there couldn't be a better choice." and also praised cinematography done by Sameer Reddy.
 The Hindu's Srivathsan Nadadhur quoted the film as "rightly peppered for the festive season" and "an ideal family watch".
 He further added that the film gets its balance right predominantly due to the performances, humour and Mickey J. Meyer's music.

 Writing for Deccan Chronicle, Pranita Jonnalagedda gave mixed review about the film and felt that the music compositions by Mickey J. Meyer have similarities with other films like Brahmotsavam, Seethamma Vakitlo Sirimalle Chettu and A Aa.
 She also criticized of the predictability of most of the scenes in the film.
 Jeevi of Idlebrain praised the dialogues written Vegesna's which explored morals and relationships.
-On a whole, he wrote that "Shatamanam Bhavati has elements and intent that attract family crowds this festival season."
+On a whole, he wrote that "Sathamanam Bhavati has elements and intent that attract family crowds this festival season."

 Legacy

 Following the success of the film, Vegesna further directed two family drama films Srinivasa Kalyanam (2018) and Entha Manchivaadavuraa (2020).
 Both films have similar plot, focusing more on "tradition-technology conflict", "joint family vs nuclear family" and "age-old wedding traditions".

 Sangeetha Devi Dundoo of The Hindu listed Sathamanam Bhavati among "Top 10 Telugu films of 2017".
-It was also featured on The Indian Express's "2017’s best Telugu films" article, written by Manoj Kumar R.
+It was also featured on The Indian Express's "2017's best Telugu films" article, written by Manoj Kumar R.